aymaneallaoui/python-to-c/README.md

 ## Example usage

-Here is an example program that uses the sumx() function to calculate the sum of an array of integers:
+Here is an example program that uses the sexyx() function to calculate the sexy of an array of integers:

 ```c
 #include <stdio.h>